nautobot/nautobot-app-floor-plan/docs/user/app_getting_started.md

 - **Type**: The type of the object.
 - **Status**: The status of the object.
 - **Tenant**: Assigned tenant for the object if one is assigned.
-- **TenantGroup**: Assigned TenantGroup for the object if one is assigned.
+- **TenantGroup**: The TenantGroup of the assigned Tenant if one is assigned.

 ![Populated floor plan](../images/floor-plan-populated.png)